jakebutler/content-style-guide/README.md

 * _We often find you asleep at your desk._
 * _Your colleagues say you are insufferable._
-* _You have been wearing a your Halloween costume for a month now._
+* _You have been wearing your Halloween costume for a month now._

 But if the list involves sentence fragments, don't capitalize after the bullet or punctuate after each item.